-The extent of investigations and the procedure to be followed in carrying out investigations required or authorised under the Civil Aviation (Investigation of Air Accidents and Incidents) Regulations 19961 must be determined by the Chief Inspector of Air Accidents2 taking account of the purpose of the investigation of accidents3 and incidents4, the principles and objectives governing the investigation of civil aviation accidents and incidents
+The extent of investigations and the procedure to be followed in carrying out investigations required or authorised under the Civil Aviation (Investigation of Air Accidents and Incidents) Regulations 19961 must be determined by the Chief Inspector of Air Accidents2 taking account of the purpose of the investigation of accidents3 and incidents4, the principles and objectives governing the investigation of civil aviation accidents and incidents5, and the lessons he expects to draw from the accident or incident for the improvement of safety6.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.